Maulvi Allauddin

 Syed Allauddin Hyder also known as Maulvi Allauddin was a preacher and Imam of Makkah Masjid, Hyderabad, India.
 He is popularly known for leading an attack at British Residency on 17 July 1857 located in the princely state of Hyderabad.
 The attack took place during the Indian Rebellion of 1857.
 He is considered as the first prisoner to be sentenced and deported to Cellular Jail (also known as Kaala pani) in the Andaman and Nicobar islands.

-Early life

 Attack on the residency

-On July 17 about 500 people led by Maulvi Allauddin and Turrebaz Khan took out a protest march from Mecca Masjid to the British Residency.
+On 17 July about 500 people led by Maulvi Allauddin and Turrebaz Khan took out a protest march from Mecca Masjid to the British Residency.
 The protesters turned violent and attacked the residency.
 The British forces opened fire.
 The protesters sustained a counter-attack for a few hours but had to retreat thereafter.
 Turrebaz Khan was arrested, while Maulvi Alauddin managed to flee.

 He was captured and transferred to the Cellular Jail.
-He was sent out of Hyderabad on 28th June 1859.
+He was sent out of Hyderabad on 28 June 1859.